Bachelor of Arts in Journalism

 - An overall grade point average of 2.5 or higher and a journalism grade point average of 2.5 or higher.

 - Application to the major form submitted.

-*Must pass with a grade of "C" or better in each one and GPA of 2.5.
+- Completion of JOUR 103, 107 and JOUR 108, with a grade of "C" or better in each and a GPA of 2.5 in the three courses.
 NOTE: Each of these classes may be repeated only once

 Journalism majors must maintain these GPAs to remain in the major.
 A major will revert to Pre-Major status whenever either GPA is below 2.5.
 After two consecutive semesters below 2.5 in either journalism or overall cumulative GPA, the student may be removed from the major.